Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Compression Locks

-• Bicep Slicer: By placing a limb or object across the bicep and applying pressure, you create a compression lock on the muscle and tendon, which can lead to a submission.
+• Bicep Slicer: When you put a limb or an object across the bicep and apply pressure you create a situation that when the muscle and tendon is compressed it results in a submission.

 Escapes and Defenses